florist-notes/CNN-GoogLeNet/README.md

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/1x1.JPG">

 How does it do that?
 Andre Ng expalins that pretty well [here](https://youtu.be/9EZVpLTPGz8).
 So, it's main idea is that its projecting your depth down, right ?
-So, to eleviate these expensive compute, the authors added 1x1 conv prior to the other filters and after the pooling layer to reduce its dimension too.
+So, to eleviate these expensive compute, the authors added 1x1 conv prior to the other filters and after the pooling layer to reduce its depth.
 Thus in Figure 2 (b) we get the desired inception module by adding the 1x1 bottleneck layers.
 Now we can check the computation requirements for the same input image.

 <img src="https://github.com/SKKSaikia/CNN-GoogLeNet/blob/master/img/ch.JPG">